Specialized, Evidence-based Stress Reduction Programs for Healthcare Professionals, Leadership and Staff

 In this 6-hour workshop we’ll meet the primary practices of mindfulness, learn about the scientific and cultural roots of these practices, and have time for a hands-on experiential immersion.
 The day will conclude with small group discussion and dialog with the instructor on your experience of the day and how mindfulness can be integrated into daily life at work and at home.

-Our mindfulness workshops are based on Mindfulness-Based Stress Reduction (MBSR) - a well-researched class that has proved very effective in helping with many stress related issues.
+Our mindfulness workshops are based on Mindfulness-Based Stress Reduction (MBSR) - a well-researched class that has proven very effective in helping with many stress related issues.

 Mindfulness-Based Stress Reduction (MBSR) is an 8-week course on mindfulness practice and stress reduction developed by Jon Kabat-Zinn at the University of Massachusetts Medical School in 1979.
 Since then over 18,000 people have taken MBSR, and an extensive research base has proven its benefits make it truly the gold standard for mindfulness training.